nikita-kit/generator-nikita/README.md

 This is our generator to start a new web project from scratch.
-It will generate a completely customized version of our nikita-kit project boilerplate for your project.
+It will generate a completely customized version of our nikita kickstarter for your project.
 Feel free to re-run the generator to add or remove features.